isomerpages/moe-huaminpri/_moe-kindergarten/About Us/Our EYC Partners.md

 | -------- | -------- |
 | Blk 357 Yishun Ring Road<br>#01-1850<br>Singapore 760357  <br>+65 6756 4693 | Blk 367 Yishun Ring Road<br>#01-1534<br>Singapore 760367<br>+65 6754 5551 |

+In this model, children at the above two EYCs will be offered a K1 place at MK@Huamin in the year they turn 5.